venkateshpotluri/venkateshpotluri.github.io/_pages/about.md

 ## Why accessibility?

+Here is my TEDxYouth talk describing my early journey and the wonderful support system I am fortunate to have.
+<iframe width="560" height="315" src="https://www.youtube.com/embed/BgMZ6R7RRlI?rel=0" frameborder="0" allowfullscreen></iframe>

-Due to my vision impairment, I adapted various methods for learning and independent daily living.
-Given my exposure to a variety of Assistive Technology (AT) since early childhood, I came to believe that technology, when built with the right intent, can empower anybody and impact lives in positive ways.
+Due to my blindness, I adapted various methods for learning and independent daily living.
+Given my exposure to a variety of  Accessibility Technology (AT) since early childhood, I came to believe that technology, when built with the right intent, can empower anybody and impact lives in positive ways.
 AT has undoubtedly had a great impact on mine.
 This independence that technology could offer was instrumental for me to pursue undergraduate and graduate degrees in Computer Science with research focused on improving accessibility.

-Surmounting several admission rejections from educational institutions due to my disability, I was able to secure admission to a computer science degree at International Institute of Information Technology (IIIT) Hyderabad completely based on merit.

-While pursuing my engineering degree at IIIT, I realized that technology and access to STEM content were woefully inadequate to enable aspiring BVI students to achieve their goals in STEM-based careers.
-Given my technical abilities and experiences with the inadequacies in the current learning ATs, I decided to dedicate my masters study to rendering mathematical content in audio.
-This was my first interaction with research.
-On successfully defending my Masters’ thesis in 2015, I interned at Microsoft India Development Center, Hyderabad with a product team responsible for accessibility of Office apps on Android.
-While exploring the dynamics of product development through this internship, I understood that accessibility should be considered as a first principle, not a bolt-on, and I believed in a career in research would enable me to do that.

-Here is my TEDxYouth talk describing my early journey and the wonderful support system I am fortunate to have.
-<iframe width="560" height="315" src="https://www.youtube.com/embed/BgMZ6R7RRlI?rel=0" frameborder="0" allowfullscreen></iframe>

 ## Important Updates